-The reality is that your service is a "digital product" and that product is only as good as how well it is received by your users.
-Your technology, as complex as it can be, is a closed system mostly unseen by the internet save your external APIs.
-The totality of your digital product health is the ability of that product to respond to requests, render content, and process data.
+Health is the sum of the performance of all your services measured by the final response, connectivity, and renderability at the client.
+The reality is that your service is a "digital product" and that product is only as good as how well it's received by your users.
+Your technology, as complex as it can be, is a closed system mostly unseen by the internet except for your external APIs.

-- How fast and successfully can we deliver responses?
+- How fast and successfully can we deliver responses to the user?

-- Can our clients render content fast and successfully?
+- Can our client apps render content fast and successfully?

-- Can we process data fast and successfully?
+- Can we process critical data fast and successfully?